PdxCodeGuild/IntroToProgramming/labs/lab02-madlib.md

 1. Search the interwebs for an example Mad Lib
 2. Create a new file and save it as `madlib.py`
 3. Ask the user for each word you'll put in your Mad Lib
-4. Use `string concatenation` to put each word into the Mad Lib
+4. Use an `fstring` to put each word into the Mad Lib

 ## Example: